getlago/lago-docs/docs/guide/01_intro/welcome.md

 ### 4. Invoicing
 Lago automatically generates [invoices](../invoicing/overview) for each customer according to the plan model: the subscription fee can be billed at the beginning or at the end of the billing period while usage-based charges are always calculated at the end of the billing period.
 Invoices include fees, taxes and customer information.

+### 5. Payments
+When an invoice is emitted and finalized, it's ready for payment collection.
+Connect payment providers through [native integrations](../payments/overview) or trigger payments on any PSPs using the invoice payload created by Lago.